Follow the actions of the U.S. Army Corps of Engineers

 The Army Corps are a good group of people, and they do good work.
 But also in the St. Paul Office of the Corps are those who love to fish trout.
 This group of trout anglers has a primary interest of tearing out Junction Falls Dam to enhance their trout fishing experience.
 As long as the tax-payer is footing the bill that is.

-In 2021, the Army Corps contacted the River Falls Utilities and told them about this $10,000,000 grant available through the Army Corps.
-Yep, they called us.
+In 2021, the Army Corps contacted the River Falls Utilities and told them about “Section 206 Continuing Authorities Program” grant available through the Army Corps.
+Yep, the US Army Corps called us.
 As one City Council member termed it, money in search of a project.
 You see, if the Army Corps doesn’t spend the money Congress appropriates to its programs, then the next time around, the funds aren’t appropriated.

 This picture is looking across Lake George at the Winter Street Bridge, the Power Plant building and Junction Falls Dam.